We are proud to be co-leaders of the Washington Recreate Responsibly Coalition.

 Plan and Prepare

-Learn what permits and recreation passes may be required for your activity.
-Also, having and knowing how to use the appropriate gear for your activity could make or break your experience.
+Learn what permits and recreation passes may be required for your activity, and familiarize yourself with The Ten Essentials.
+Having and knowing how to use the appropriate gear for your activity could make or break your experience!
 Have a back-up plan in case your destination is over-crowded or inaccessible.
 Keep in mind that you may not have cell reception in the area you’re visiting.
 Before you leave, share your trip plan with someone you trust.

 Build an Inclusive Outdoors